 Risk is the estimated impact that a hazard would have on the people, services, facilities, and structures within a community.
 Level of risk depends on three factors: hazard, vulnerability, and exposure.
+To watch a short video that explains this, please visit this link to our YouTube Channel: Know Your Risk

 Hazards are events that could cause harm.
 In Cumberland County, we categorize hazards as natural, technological, or human-caused.
 The hazards listed below are not a comprehensive list, rather the hazards that are most likely to impact us.